Inside this article

 - Create a Table

-- Once you have a Table in your doc, just use the red + button and add another table.
+- Once you have a Table in your doc, use the / command to add another table.
 Then choose the name of the first table from the list to create a view of it.

 - You can also create a view by copying and pasting a table.